kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/UseInTypo3Frontend/Prerequisites/Index.rst

 Prerequisites
 ^^^^^^^^^^^^^

-Before you can add a Piwik widget to your TYPO3 Frontend you need to allow anonymous access to the site you want to publish.
+Before you can add a Matomo widget to your TYPO3 Frontend you need to allow anonymous access to the site you want to publish.